alterNERDtive/EDDiscovery-wiki/Home.md

 Panels are the basic building UI block of EDDiscovery.
 There are many (>25) panels, each one dedicated to a specific task or information display.
 Panels can be displayed in a tab, or popped out in a stand alone window.
 A [[Grid|Using the Grid]] panel can contain other panels.

 # Tab Pages
 A set of tab pages are shown below the toolbar.
-You can add or remove tabs (containing a panel) to the program by right clicking on the menu toolbar and selecting or removing a panel.
+You can add or remove tabs (containing a panel) to the program by right clicking on the menu toolbar and selecting or removing a tab.
 The only mandatory tab is the [[History Tab|Using the History Tab]] as the program must have at least one [[History Grid|Using the History Grid Panel]] present to work.

 By default, at first run, EDDiscovery presents the user with a set of tabs containing the following panels: [[History Tab|Using the History Tab]], [[Route Panel|Using the Route Panel]], [[Expedition Panel|Using the Expeditions Panel]], [[Settings|Using the Settings Panel]]